Akpan Hogan Ekpo: Career

-Ekpo has over 170 publications comprising refereed journal articles, books, chapters in books, conference proceedings and other research outlets;.
-He has consulted (still consulting) for several national and international organizations such as the National Planning Commission of Nigeria, The World Bank, International Monetary Fund (IMF), Economic Commission for Africa (ECA), African Economic Research Consortium in Kenya, Global Network in India, Forum of Federations in Canada, among others.
+Ekpo has over 200 publications comprising refereed journal articles, books, chapters in books, conference proceedings and other research outlets;.
+He has consulted (still consulting) for several national and international organizations such as the National Planning Commission of Nigeria, The World Bank, International Monetary Fund (IMF), Economic Commission for Africa (ECA), African Economic Research Consortium (AERC) in Kenya, Global Network in India, Forum of Federations in Canada, among others.
 He has advised all levels of government (Municipal, State and Federal) in Nigeria.
 Between 1995 and 1999, he was Chairman, Ministerial Advisory Committee, Federal Ministry of Finance, Abuja.
-He was Technical Adviser to the Vision 2010 Committee.
+He was the Technical Adviser to the Vision 2010 Committee.
 He was Editor of the prestigious Nigerian Journal of Economics and Social Studies from 1997 to 2003.
 Ekpo was once the chairman of Akwa Ibom Investment and Industrial Promotion Council (AKIIPOC), Uyo, Akwa Ibom State.
-He has served in various government boards and boards of companies notably the Utilities Commission in Abuja and the Central Bank of Nigeria (2004–09).
-He was also a member of the Monetary Policy Committee of the Central Bank of Nigeria, (2004–09).
+He has served in various government boards and boards of companies, notably the Utilities Commission in Abuja and the Central Bank of Nigeria (2004–09).
+He was also a member of the Monetary Policy Committee of the Central Bank of Nigeria (2004–09).
 In 2002, Ekpo was conferred with the National Productivity Order of Merit Award by the President of Nigeria.

 Ekpo was a member of the National Economic Management team in Abuja, member of the Steering Committee of Vision 2020 and a former President of the Nigerian Economic Society.
 He belongs to several professional associations such as the Nigerian Economic Society, American Economic Association, Royal Economic Society in the United Kingdom, African Finance and Economic Association, International Institute for Public Finance, Nigerian Statistical Association, among others.
 He is member of the board of the African Institute for Applied Economics, and the Clement Isong Foundation in Nigeria.
 Ekpo is a Fellow of the Nigerian Economic Society.